 Risk Management Plan.
 The RMP contains an analysis of likely risks, impacts and accompanying mitigation strategies.
 There are four goals: avoid risk, control/mitigate risk, accept risk, or transfer risk.
 The PM updates the RMP to accurately show preparation for identified, foreseeable risks, a full understanding of estimated impacts, high to low, and accompanying mitigation strategies.
 Consistent with the BITS Team Program Risk Management Methodology (PRMM), risks are identified as they arise, adjudicated using a structured process, and tracked to resolution.
 The risks reported in the PMP are be provided as separate documentation in the form of a risk issue log (Deliverable 5.1.1.D).
 The Risk Issue Log template is provided through ProPath.
 The updated Primavera Risk Issue Log is provided five day after an update (Deliverable 5.1.2.D).

 Schedule in Accordance with the Work Breakdown Structure.
 The BITS PM develops and maintains the schedule and work breakdown structure.
 The Program Manager and government leadership validate the Project Schedule, accompanied by a Work Breakdown Structure (WBS) to track milestones at a level of detail sufficient to manage the scope, schedule and cost performance of the project, and commensurate with the risk associated with work performed.
 The Project Schedule and WBS are completed in the Primavera Project Schedule and updated quarterly to document all tracked tasks and milestones, as well as any schedule changes, change requests and issues.
 The schedules reported in the PMP are provided as separate documentation in the form of a Primavera Project Schedule (Deliverable 5.1.1.C) and is delivered ten days after award.
 The updated Primavera Project Schedule is provided 30 day after an update (Deliverable 5.1.2.C).
-The project schedule meets requirements established by modified “ProPath and PMAS.
+The project schedule meets requirements established by modified “ProPath and PMAS”.

 Kick Off